pyeventsourcing/eventsourcing/docs/topics/user_guide/notifications.rst

     subsequent_notifications = list(reader)
     assert subsequent_notifications == []

+    # Get the "current "section from the notification log (numbering follows Vaughn Vernon's book)
+    section = notification_log['current']
+    assert section.section_id == '11,20'
+    assert section.previous_id == '1,10'
+    assert section.next_id == None
+    assert len(section.items) == 2, len(section.items)

+    # Get the first section from the notification log (numbering follows Vaughn Vernon's book)
+    section = notification_log['1,10']
+    assert section.section_id == '1,10'
+    assert section.previous_id == None
+    assert section.next_id == '11,20'
+    assert len(section.items) == 10, section.items

-The RESTful API design in Implementing Domain Driven Design suggests a good way to present the application log, a way that is simple and can scale using established HTTP technology.
+The RESTful API design in Implementing Domain Driven Design suggests a good way to present the notification log, a way that is simple and can scale using established HTTP technology.

-The library class :class:`~eventsourcing.interface.notificationlog.RemoteNotificationLog` issues HTTP requests to a RESTful API that hopefully presents sections from the notification log.
 The library function :func:`~eventsourcing.interface.notificationlog.present_section` serializes sections from the notification log for use in a view.

-The view just needs to pick out from the request URL the notification log ID and the section ID, and return an HTTP response with the JSON content that results from calling :func:`~eventsourcing.interface.notificationlog.present_section`.
+A Web application view can pick out from the request path the notification log ID and the section ID, and return an HTTP response with the JSON content that results from calling :func:`~eventsourcing.interface.notificationlog.present_section`.

+The library class :class:`~eventsourcing.interface.notificationlog.RemoteNotificationLog` issues HTTP requests to a RESTful API that presents sections from the notification log.
+It has the same interface as :class:`~eventsourcing.interface.notificationlog.NotificationLog` and so can be used by :class:`~eventsourcing.interface.notificationlog.NotificationLogReader` progressively to obtain unseen notifications.

 Todo: Pulling from remote notification log.